 forgive us.
 The full knowledge of sin speaks of spiritual sins.
 The sins of the

-eligible for salvation, but those who ordered the sacrifice could not be saved,
+eligible for salvation, but Caiaphas who wanted

-hearts were hardened beyond remedy.
+hearts are hardened beyond remedy.

 Heb 9,8-28